burgil/supe-project-creator/README.md

 deno ./node_modules/@supeprojects/supe-project-creator --help
 node ./node_modules/@supeprojects/supe-project-creator --help
 ```

+* Note:

+JSR currently can not work like NPX or BUNX, but might have --global installation soon, please let me know if you found a better way of doing this

 In the future it might be possible to reduce the command length into something like: 🤞